isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 94.&nbsp;This obligation to collect information is carefully scoped to target those users who are suspected of carrying out online harms.
 This is following close consultations that we had with industry partners who expressed difficulty with a general obligation upfront for Platforms to collect information of all their Singapore users.

 {:start="95"}
 95.&nbsp;Third, Clause 53 empowers the OSC to disclose the perpetrator’s identity information to a victim or to their authorised representatives, upon receiving an application from the said victim.
 At the initial stage, disclosure will be limited to the purpose of enabling victims to bring their claim.
-We intend to eventually extend this for other purposes as well, such as allowing victims to safeguard themselves from the perpetrator, and to take proactive future measures.&nbsp;
+We intend to eventually extend this for other purposes as well, such as allowing victims to safeguard themselves from the perpetrator, and to take proactive future measures.

 <i>D. Addressing concerns about end-user identification</i>